harej/SkyChat/README.md

  SkyChat is using skynet, ...

 # Important
- All data on SkyChat is public, if a user is dedicated enough he can by modifiying the client get access to all the data, but that shouldn't be a problem to already pubic servers.
+ All data on SkyChat is public, if a user is dedicated enough he can by modifiying the client get access to all the data, but that shouldn't be a problem on already public servers.

- At the momement skynet is very slow and the messages can take up to 20 seconds (averaging 8 seconds) to send, this will improve with developers optimazing skynet.
+ At the moment Skynet is very slow, and the messages can take up to 20 seconds (averaging 8 seconds) to get fully sent.
+This will improve with developers optimizing Skynet.

 # Features
 * supports up to 1000 users in single server